th1j5/ouroboros.rocks/content/en/docs/Examples/_index.md

 weight: 50
 date: 2017-01-05
 description: >
-  This is a collections of examples what can be done with ouroboros.
+  This is a collection of examples of what can be done with Ouroboros.
 ---

 {{% pageinfo %}}